tech-med/medlearnity.com/src/content/blog/usmle-step-3-percentiles/index.md

 # USMLE Step 3 Percentiles: What You Need to Know

-If you’re thinking about USMLE Step 3 percentiles, let’s first take a moment: Congrats on making it this far!

-You’ve already taken USMLE Step 1 and Step 2 CK, so you have a general idea about what to expect on test day.
+If you’re thinking about USMLE Step 3 percentiles, let’s first take a moment: Congrats on making it this far You’ve already taken USMLE Step 1 and Step 2 CK, so you have a general idea about what to expect on test day.
 However, USMLE Step 3 is a bit different.
 It is the last test in the series, and it assesses how prepared a resident is to begin practicing medicine on their own.

 To perform well on Step 3, you must have a strong foundational knowledge of the medical sciences and be able to apply that knowledge in practical, patient-centered situations.

 **Our biggest piece of advice is: don’t underestimate Step 3**!
-You have already gotten through Step 1 and Step 2 — the end is almost near, don’t let your guard down just yet!
+You have already gotten through Step 1 and Step 2 — the end is almost near, don’t let your guard down just yet
 **Given the timing of Step 3, many students are in focused clinical specialties where they are not seeing the breadth of the material**.
 Therefore, you need to focus consciously on your weaknesses.
 You don’t want them to hold you back from passing Step 3 on test day.

-Now let’s explore all you need to know to master the USMLE Step 3 percentiles!
+Now let’s explore all you need to know to master the USMLE Step 3 percentiles
 ![student working on a computer](https://i2xfwztd2ksbegse.public.blob.vercel-storage.com/wp/2021/07/student-working-on-a-computer-1.png)

 ## What’s the Passing Score for Step 3?